jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ## Differences between Generative AI and Agentic AI
-Now that a basic comprehension of both Generative AI and Agentic AI has been established, the differences between them can be established and understood quicker as seen in the table below:
+Now that a basic comprehension of both Generative AI and Agentic AI has been established, the differences between them can be established and more quickly as seen in the table below: